LabCRAIG/boardwalk/README.md

 game = MyGame(board, {0:agent_a, 2:agent_b})
 ```

-By default, the only restriction Boardwalk imposes on the agents' implementation is that they have a method called `get_action`, to be called by the `prompt_current_player` method in the game loop.
+By default, the only restriction Boardwalk imposes on the agents' implementation is that they have a method called `get_action`, to be called by the game loop.
 The `get_action` method must receive as its only argument the game state tuple (provided by the Game class's `get_state` method), and must return a string representing a valid move in the expected move format.
 Note that, since users can customize the game state to include more information, this allows for agents to implement strategies dependent on more than only what is provided in the standard game state.